Hurricane Frances: Impact

 The economic effect was felt early, as the storm struck during Labor Day weekend, traditionally the final summer vacation weekend in the United States.
-Many hotel reservations from South Carolina to Florida were cancelled as people, seeing the destruction caused weeks earlier by Hurricane Charley, decided to avoid the coastal areas for safety.
+Many hotel reservations from South Carolina to Florida were canceled as people, seeing the destruction caused weeks earlier by Hurricane Charley, decided to avoid the coastal areas for safety.
 One death in the Bahamas, one in Ohio, and five in Florida were directly attributed to the storm.
 42 more deaths - 32 in Florida, eight in Georgia, one in the Bahamas and one in Ohio, are indirectly attributed to Frances.

 The total civilian damage from Frances was determined to be approximately US$8.86 billion (2004 dollars).
 Add in the estimated US$100 million damage (2004 dollars) done to space and military facilities at Kennedy Space Center, Cape Canaveral Air Force Station, and Patrick Air Force Base, Florida and the total damage was estimated to be about US$9 billion (2004 dollars), making it the fourth costliest hurricane in United States history at that time, behind Hurricane Andrew of 1992 and Hurricanes Charley and Ivan of 2004.
 At the time, adjusted for inflation, it became the seventh costliest hurricane for the lower 48 United States.
 Flooding was also reported in Pittsburgh, Pennsylvania.
 Minor flooding happened along the banks of the three rivers and more damage was associated with river tributaries.

-Bahamas

-About 75% of the island chain lost power for a few hours during the storm.
-Damage occurred to downed trees and wooden homes.
-Between 13 and 17 percent of the non-native Australian pine on San Salvador Island experienced damage, primarily from snapping, though some browning from salt spray was noted.
-Several feet of water flooded the international airport at Freeport.